kkrt-labs/kakarot-rpc/docs/methods/eth_coinbase.md

 Returns the Ethereum account controlled by the Kakarot zkEVM sequencer.

-Kakarot specifity: since Kakarot set of Cairo programs run on the StarknetOS (i.e. on an underlying CairoVM client), the coinbase is the EVM representation of a Starknet account that collects the fees.
+Kakarot specificity: since Kakarot set of Cairo programs run on the StarknetOS (i.e. on an underlying CairoVM client), the coinbase is the EVM representation of a Starknet account that collects the fees.